turing4ever/turing4ever.github.io/_posts/2023-11-22-raise-a-thief.md

 and his wife struggle to raise their children.
 As the story unfolds, the author also offers a lot of introspection into his and his wife's childhood.
 The damages and struggles in their own life also comes to play in their parenting.
 He also extrapolates: maybe everyone is broken in some way.

 I can't agree more.
 Everyone has his own struggle.
 Sometimes, it's more open, sometimes, it's more hidden.
-Some more severe, others less.
-Somehow I think that's the fundamental reality of human experience.
+Some more severe, others less so.
+It's the fundamental reality of human experience.

 > **Life has a grim face**